wagtail/wagtail/docs/advanced_topics/streamfield_migrations.md

 #### Basic usage

 While this package comes with a set of operations for common use cases, there may be many instances where you need to define your own operation for mapping data.
 Making a custom operation is fairly straightforward.
-All you need to do is extend the `BaseBlockOperation` class and define the `apply` method.
+All you need to do is extend the `BaseBlockOperation` class and define the required methods,

+-   `apply`
+    This applies the actual changes on the existing block value and returns the new block value.
+-   `operation_name_fragment`
+    (`@property`) Returns a name to be used for generating migration names.

+(**NOTE:** `BaseBlockOperation` inherits from `abc.ABC`, so all of the required methods mentioned above have to be defined on any class inheriting from it.)

 For example, if we want to truncate the string in a `CharBlock` to a given length,